rieseberglab/bunnies/README.md

 These resources are created using the scripts provided in `./scripts/`.
 FIXME provide more detailed description.

+   - `./scripts/setup-lambda.sh`  creates roles with permissions for platform-created lambdas.

    - `./scripts/setup-network.sh` creates network configuration usable by tasks. outputs created ids in `./network-settings.json`.
    - `./scripts/setup-tasks.sh` creates task configuration based on available tasks.
 Currently using mostly hardcoded values sufficient to drive the example.
 The created entities are saved in `cluster-settings.json`